roadiz/docs/src/developer/nodes-system/nodes.rst

 Handling nodes and their hierarchy
 ==================================

-By default, if you use Entities API methods or trasversing Twig filters, Roadiz will automatically handle security parameters such as ``node.status`` and ``preview`` mode.
+By default, if you use Entities API methods or traversing Twig filters, Roadiz will automatically handle security parameters such as ``node.status`` and ``preview`` mode.